GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     :code:`aligned_addr` is the memory address of the grid point denoted by :code:`aligned_index`.

     It defaults to :code:`1`, which indicates no alignment.

-:code:`axes: str`
-    Any permutation of a sub-sequence of the :code:`"IJK"` string indicating the spatial dimensions along which the field extends and their order for indexing operations in Python.
-The default value is :code:`"IJK"`.

 :code:`defaults: Optional[str]`
     It can be used in the way of the current :code:`backend` parameter.
 For each backend, as well